Basic Wetland Delineation

 Course Overview

-2024 course participants can begin lectures anytime after your course opens on 12/11/2023.
 All online lectures must be completed prior to attending chosen field practicum.
-Progress through online lectures at your own pace and review as many times as you wish until online courses close on November 30th each year.
+Progress through online lectures at your own pace and review as many times as you wish for one year.

 Successful completion of course requires completion of online/classroom lecture portion and participation in one in-person 16-contact-hour field session.
 Scroll down for dates, locations, and a more specific list of topics covered.
 Registration can be completed with payment via credit card, check, or purchase order.